andrewcparnell/intermediate_ML/Prerequisites.md

 ### Cloud version

 If you are struggling to install keras or you have a computer that does not allow you administrator access you can try to install keras and the other packages in the cloud version of Rstudio at https://posit.cloud.
-You need to create an account and, if using the free version, can install keras with:
+You need to create a (paid unfortunately) account and after that you can install keras with:

 ```{r,eval=FALSE}
 install.packages('keras')